l3wi/mcp-lighthouse/README.md

 - The server maintains a session file (`.lighthouse_session`) to persist your authentication
 - You only need to authenticate once unless you explicitly log out or the session expires
 - Session data is stored securely on your local machine

+NOTE: You can always revoke the session key from the Lighthouse dashboard.

 ## Security Note